Lani274/tutorial-flask-login/README.md

     </head>
 </html>
 ```
 I will not dive deep into HTML and CSS stylesheets as this is not part of this tutorial.
 However, we imported bootstrap into the code, which is a CSS framework which allows to use pre-build classes for our website design (vgl.
 Contributors n.d.).
 The links allow to load custom CSS content and classes, without downloading a specific file.
 We can then use them into our HTML file.
 Inside the *{%%}* (called Delimiters) you can actually write Python code, like if statements (vgl.
 Basic Syntax of Jinja n.d.).
-With *block title* we create the Home title of our page, which then can be overriden in another template e.g. Login, where the title needs to be changed (vgl.
+With *block title* we create the Home title of our page, which then can be overriden in another template e.g. the Login page, where the title needs to be changed (vgl.
 Jinja2 Default Page Title n.d.).

 Under the end head tag continue with this code, which are JavaScript scripts, inside the body tags: